F01

 • Branching Logic (switch-case): Handles multiple distinct outcomes cleanly.
 Ideal for scenarios like switching machine modes, selecting camera views, managing dialogue trees, or controlling device states based on object types.

-• Iterative Logic (for, while, and do-while Loops): Automates repetition and sequence handling.
-Use loops to scan multiple objects in a scene, perform timed events (like step-by-step assembly), or continuously monitor input from multiple sources.
+• Iterative Logic (for, foreach, while, do-while): Automates repetition and sequence handling.
+Use these loops to scan collections of objects in a scene, perform timed actions (like step-by-step assembly), iterate through lists or arrays, or continuously monitor input from multiple sources.

 • Methods with Parameters: Encapsulate logic into reusable blocks that accept input.
 Use parameters like position vectors, object names, or force levels to perform dynamic actions—e.g., deploying different effects based on object size or category.